 BOS’N BILL

-This fictional character was created as the teller of true stories involving the Royal Canadian Navy in World War Two.
+This fictional character was created as the narrator of true stories involving the Royal Canadian Navy in World War Two.
 The cartoonist for the serial was Sid Barron.
+Later a “Bos’n Bill Club” was included to increase the participation of readers.

 MEDIUM: